 - Incision and Approach: The surgeon makes a small incision at the front of the neck (anterior approach) to access the cervical spine.

-- Fusion: Surgeons use metal plates and screws to stabilize the vertebrae and hold them in place while the bones fuse together over time.
+- Fusion: Surgeons use metal plates and screws to stabilize the vertebrae and hold them in place while the bones fuse over time.

 Outcomes: